optimho/generateDatabaseMasterSteamfield/README.md

 The program also has a series of pytest test functions and is an example of creating fixtures and pytests.

-Run/execute the generate_database_master.py file to run the program.
+Run/execute the modify_database_master.py file to run the program.
+After the file generated_datbase_v5.xlsx is created, it can be imported into the company database after removing the index coloumn and the point column.